MrModd/nvim-config/README.md

 # Keybindings

-All keybindings can be listed with CTRL-H.
+All keybindings can be listed with CTRL-z.

 The custom keybindings are prefixed to a quicker grep:
 * **Generic**: various shortcuts, not linked to any plugin